 (DRAFT PREPARED OUTSIDE OF THE WHITE HOUSE)

 PREVENTING AND COMBATING DISCRIMINATION

-ON THE BASIS OF RELIGIOUS BELIEF AND AFFILIATION
+ON THE BASIS OF RELIGIOUS IDENTITY IN THE FEDERAL WORKFORCE

 By the authority vested in me as President by the Constitution and the laws of the United States of America, including, but not limited to, sections 3301, 3302, and 7301 of title 5, United States Code, it is hereby ordered as follows: